 8:30 am – 8:50 am Registration and coffee

-As global power structures shift, traditional alliances are tested and new spheres of influence begin to take shape.
 The panel explores how economic competition, technological dominance, energy dependencies, and regional ambitions are redrawing the global map.
-From the resurgence of great power rivalry to the strategic roles of emerging and peripheral regions, the discussion will examine how states navigate uncertainty, assert influence, and adapt to a geopolitical environment that is increasingly multipolar and unpredictable.
+The discussion will examine how states navigate uncertainty, assert influence, and adapt to a geopolitical environment that is increasingly multipolar and unpredictable.

-11:00 am – 13:00 pm Panel: New Ambassadors for Peace Initiative: Pathways and Challenges to Cooperation
+11:15 am – 13:00 pm Panel: Ambassadors for Peace Initiative: Pathways and Challenges to Cooperation

 The panel explores innovative peace initiatives that foster cooperation across sectors and communities to strengthen resilience in the face of interconnected global risks.
 As conflicts, climate change, and technological disruption increasingly shape human security, the discussion focuses on how collaborative approaches in governance, education, and culture can prevent violence, support recovery, and promote long-term stability.

-2:30 pm – 4:30 pm Panel: The Complexity and Paradoxes od Military Defense: Fear, Uncertainty, Technology and Causes of War
+2:00 pm – 3:30 pm Panel: The Complexity and Paradoxes of Military Defense: Fear, Uncertainty, Technology and Causes of War

 The panel examines the paradoxes of military defense and underlying causes of war in the contemporary world.
 Moving beyond immediate political triggers, participants explore deeper structural and psychological factors such as fear, inequality, competition for resources, and arms race over emerging technologies.
 The panel aims to identify ways to transform these root causes into opportunities for dialogue, prevention, and collective resilience.